“Know your waiver rules,” by Jayson Stark, ESPN.com

 After 4 or 5 years as a professional, a player must be added to his club’s 40-man roster or exposed to the 29 other clubs in the Rule 5 draft.
 (A club has 5 years to evaluate a player who signs his first pro contract at 18 years old or younger, but only 4 years to decide on a player who signs at age 19.)
 For purposes of calculating years as a pro, the counting begins the day a player signs his first pro contract, not the season he begins to play.

 When a player is added to the 40-man roster, his club has three options, or three separate seasons during which the club may to move him to and from the minor leagues without exposing him to other clubs.
-A player on the 40-man roster playing in the minors is on optional assignment, and within an option season, there is no limit on the number of times a club may demote and recall a player.
+A player on the 40-man roster playing in the minors is on optional assignment, and prior to 2022, within an option season, there was no limit on the number of times a club could demote and recall a player.
 However, a player optioned to the minor leagues may not be recalled for at least 10 days, unless the club places a Major League player on the disabled list during the 10-day window.

 After three options are exhausted, the player is out of options.
 Beginning with the next season, he must clear waivers before he may be sent to the minors again.
 See Waivers.
 Additionally, a player with 5 years of Major League service may not be sent to the minors on an optional assignment without his consent.